Remedial notice review policy

 The EP Act does not specify the grounds for reviewing a remedial notice, or the way in which a review is to be conducted.

 We'll conduct a ‘merits review’ of the original decision to issue the notice.
-This means the review officer ‘steps into the shoes’ of the authorised officer and considers the decision afresh.
-They'll look at:
+This means the internal review officer ‘steps into the shoes’ of the authorised officer that issued the notice and considers the decision afresh.
+We'll look at:

 • the material available to the authorised officer at the time they issued the notice; and